GaryJones/PHP-Coding-Standards/php-coding-standards.md

 function some_name( $some_variable ) { [...] }
 ```

 Class names should use capitalized words separated by underscores.
-Any acronyms should be all upper case.
+Any acronyms should be all uppercase.

 ```php
 class Walker_Category extends Walker { [...] }
 class WP_HTTP { [...] }
 ```

-Constants should be in all upper-case with underscores separating words:
+Constants should be in all uppercase with underscores separating words:

 ```php
 define( 'DOING_AJAX', true );